Understanding 5/7 as a Decimal: A full breakdown

 Introduction: Fractions and Decimals – A Symbiotic Relationship

 Before diving into the conversion of 5/7, let's establish a solid foundation.
 Fractions and decimals are simply two different ways of representing the same thing: parts of a whole.
-A fraction expresses a part as a ratio of two numbers (numerator and denominator), while a decimal uses a base-ten system with a decimal point to represent parts of a whole.
+Which means a fraction expresses a part as a ratio of two numbers (numerator and denominator), while a decimal uses a base-ten system with a decimal point to represent parts of a whole.
 Understanding their interconnectedness is key to mastering mathematical operations.

 Method 1: Long Division – The Classic Approach